Can you sharpen a knife on granite

 While granite may be a popular choice for many to sharpen their knives, there are other materials that can be equally effective.
 These alternative materials can help maintain the sharpness of your knife’s edge and improve its cutting performance.

-See also How do you sharpen a fillet knife correctly
+See also Can you sharpen a knife with a leather belt

 1. Water stones